n0izn0iz/QuadControl/README.md

 "relay" is an arduino uno firmware that use an NRF24L01 and usb serial to relay control data from QuadWatcher to quad

-These programs has been developed on Debian and Arch Linux.
+These programs are developed on Arch Linux.